Marks & Spencer: Establishment

-The company was founded by a partnership between Michael Marks, a Polish Jew born in Slonim (now Belarus), who had migrated to Leeds, England in the early 1880s, and Thomas Spencer, a cashier from the English market town of Skipton in North Yorkshire.
+Marks & Spencer was founded as a partnership between Michael Marks, a Polish Jew born in Slonim (now Belarus), who had migrated to Leeds, England, in the early 1880s, and Thomas Spencer, a cashier from the English market town of Skipton in North Yorkshire.
 Marks worked for a company in Leeds called Barran, which employed Jewish migrants (see Sir John Barran, 1st Baronet).
 In 1884, he met Isaac Jowitt Dewhirst while looking for work.
 Dewhirst lent Marks £5, which he used to establish his penny bazaar on Kirkgate Market in Leeds.

-The original penny bazaar setup by Marks & Spencer is still in operation in Leeds Kirkgate Market.
+The original penny bazaar set up by Marks & Spencer is still in operation in Leeds Kirkgate Market.

 Dewhirst also taught him a little English.
 Dewhirst's cashier was Thomas Spencer, a bookkeeper, whose second wife, Agnes, helped improve Marks's English.
 In 1894, when Marks acquired a permanent stall in the Leeds covered market, he invited Spencer to become his partner.

 In 1901, Marks moved to the Birkenhead open market in North West England, amalgamating his business with Spencer's.
 In 1903, the two men were allocated stall numbers 11 and 12 in the centre aisle; there they opened the penny bazaar.
 The company left Birkenhead Market on 24 February 1923.

 The next few years saw Michael Marks and Thomas Spencer move the original Leeds penny bazaar to 20, Cheetham Hill Road, Manchester, and they also opened market stalls in many locations around the North West of England.
-Spencer died in 1905, and Marks in 1907; Michael Marks' son Simon became chairman in 1916.
+Spencer died in 1905, and Marks in 1907; Michael Marks's son Simon became chairman in 1916.
 Under Simon Marks, the company acquired other chains of penny bazaars, growing into a retail empire.